 Table 9 summarizes the mapping of relevant MPD elements and attributes to AC-4 Audio.

-Most of the elements can be derived from the AC-4 ac4_dsi_v1 structure as described in Annex E of ETSI TS 103 190-2 [4].
+Most of the elements can be derived from the AC-4 ac4_dsi_v1 structure as described in ETSI TS 103 190-2 [5] Annex E.

 Note that usage of the elements and attributes listed below depends on the employed DASH profile.